philpem/freebee/README.md

   * Printer port
   * Modem
     * You will get errors that '/dev/ph0 cannot be opened' and that there was a problem with the modem.
 Ignore these.
-  * Second hard drive (WD2010 driver stores the drive-select state, but doesn't use it)

 # Build instructions